MurphyPone/AECOM-CallTracker/README.md

 `pip install -r requirements.txt`

 FireFox is also necessary to execute this project.
-The WebDriver associated with the version of this project is included in this repository as `geckodriver.exe`
+The WebDrivers associated with the version of this project are included in this repository as under `drivers/geckodriver...`

 # Use
 Some user-specific information is required to run the script.
 Create a file in the root directory of this folder called `config.py` and include the fields below